prithwis/parashar21/README.md

 For a detailed description of the system architecture, design rationale, and processing pipeline, see **[Architecture.md](https://github.com/prithwis/parashar21/blob/main/Docs/ARCHITECTURE.md)**.

 The historical documentation describing the original Parashar21 implementation has been retained as **[Original README.md](https://github.com/prithwis/parashar21/blob/main/Docs/README-00.md)** for reference.

+## Getting Started

+For step-by-step instructions on generating the Rashi and Navamsha charts and using the output with Google NotebookLM, see the **[Parashar21-LLM User Manual](https://github.com/prithwis/parashar21/blob/main/Docs/UserManual.md)**